kolitiri/blogging-time/_posts/2026-03-14-a-personal-take-on-the-ai-hype.md

 I'm sure you've already found yourself in a situation where a single prompt can cause havoc, making wild changes that aren't just hallucinations, but also impossible to review and reason about.

+And you should not forget the fact that we are engineers and we are still knowledgable enough to handle such situations, which is what makes my blood boil when certain people are trying to convince us that within a few years anyone would be able to produce high quality and maintainable software.

 But this is precisely the moment where the point I am trying to make becomes obvious.

-We shouldn't expect AI to fix up the mess at the first place.
+We shouldn't expect AI to act on our behalf, take up our responsibilities or fix up the mess at the first place.
 It's just too much to ask yet and it doesn't do it justice.

-We should instead take a step back, evaluate our architecture, understand the limitations and lay the groundwork for true AI integration in the future.
+We should instead take a step back, evaluate the situation, understand the limitations and lay the groundwork for a potentially true AI integration in the future.

 ## Conclusion
 If I had to summarise my experience in a single sentence, it would be this:

-*"AI doesn’t replace engineering expertise, nor does it remove the need for critical thinking."*
+*"AI doesn’t replace human expertise, nor does it remove the need for critical thinking."*

 What it does extremely well is automate repetitive work.
-The kind of work engineers already know how to do but would rather not spend hours implementing manually, freeing up resources to focus on more important tasks and produce more output, faster.
+The kind of work we already know how to do but would rather not spend hours implementing manually, freeing up resources to focus on more important tasks and produce more output, faster.

-And while that may not sound revolutionary to those who preach about AI day and night, it is already a significant and practical improvement in the daily workflow of many engineers, which can masively increase productivity with minimal risks to an organisation.
+And while that may not sound revolutionary to those who preach about AI day and night, it is already a significant and practical improvement in the daily workflow of many people, engineers or not, which can masively increase productivity with minimal risks to an organisation.

 So my two cents would be the following:
 - Don't get caught in the hype
 - Don't throw away domain knowlege that took years to acquire
 - Don't stop investing on junior employees.
 They will be the future seniors you will need
 - Invest in proper education that can bring long term value rather than short term gains
-- Don't worry, there are still ways to increase your profits without taking up too much risk..
+- Don't worry, there are still ways to increase your profits without taking up too much unnecessary risk..